Gunk (mereology): Incompossible with mereological nihilism

-This argument is interesting because all it turns upon is whether or not gunk is even possible, not whether or not the actual world is a gunky one.
-Sider defends 1) by appealing to the fact that since nihilism is a metaphysical thesis, it must be true or false of necessity.
-In defense of 2), Sider argues that since a gunk world is conceivable; that is, we can imagine a gunky world without any internal contradiction, the gunk must be possible.
-3) Follows from an understanding of necessity and possibility that stems from an understanding of possible world semantics.
+This argument only depends on whether or not gunk is even possible, not whether or not the actual world is a gunky one.
+Sider defends premise #1 by appealing to the fact that since nihilism is a metaphysical thesis, it must be true or false of necessity.
+In defense of premise #2, Sider argues that since a gunk world is conceivable; that is, we can imagine a gunky world without any internal contradiction, the gunk must be possible.
+Premise #3 follows from an understanding of necessity and possibility that stems from an understanding of possible world semantics.
 Simply put, a proposition P is necessarily false if and only if it is false in all possible worlds, and if a proposition P is possible, it is true in at least one possible world.
 Thus, if a proposition is possible, then it is not necessarily false, as it is not false in all possible worlds.
-4) Follows deductively from the other premises.
+The conclusion, #4, follows deductively from the other premises.

 Sider's argument is valid, so most strategies to resist the argument have focused on denying one or more of his premises.
-Strategies that deny 1) have been called the "contingency defense".
-Deniers of 1) say that the facts that determine the composition of objects are not necessary facts, but can differ in different possible worlds.
+Strategies that deny #1 have been called the "contingency defense".
+Deniers of #1 say that the facts that determine the composition of objects are not necessary facts, but can differ in different possible worlds.
 As such, nihilism is a contingent matter of fact, and the possibility of gunk does not undermine the possibility of nihilism.
-This is the strategy endorsed by Cameron (2007) and Miller (2010).
+This is the strategy endorsed by Cameron and Miller.

-Alternatively, one could deny 2) and say that gunk is metaphysically impossible.
-Most strategies that take this route deny 2) in virtue of denying another relatively common intuition: that conceivability entails metaphysical possibility.
-Although this metaphysical principle dates back to at least the works of Descartes, recent work by philosophers such as Marcus (2004) and Roca-Royes (2010) have shed some doubt on the reliability of conceivability as a guide to metaphysical possibility.
-Furthermore, Sider's own arguments in defense of 1) seem to undermine the argument.
-Gunk is also a metaphysical thesis, thus, it seems that (like 1) it would also have to be either necessarily true or necessarily false.
+Alternatively, one could deny #2 and say that gunk is metaphysically impossible.
+Most strategies that take this route deny #2 in virtue of denying another relatively common intuition: that conceivability entails metaphysical possibility.
+Although this metaphysical principle dates back to at least the works of Descartes, recent work by philosophers such as Marcus and Roca-Royes has shed some doubt on the reliability of conceivability as a guide to metaphysical possibility.
+Furthermore, Sider's own arguments in defense of #1 seem to undermine the argument: gunk is also a metaphysical thesis, thus, it seems that (like #1) it would also have to be either necessarily true or necessarily false.
 The argument would only work if gunk were necessarily true, but this would amount to question-begging.